Caseyj8094/caseyj8094.github.io/index.md

 - Water Quality
 - Science Communication

-I've also led several research projects within a range of topics including,  microplastics, ecology, conservation, invasive speices biogeography, and marine science.
+I've also led several research projects within a range of topics including,  microplastics, conservation, evolutionary biology, and marine science.

-## Biography
-I was born and raised in the lakes region of Minnesota where I gained a passion for environmental scinece and ecology.
-Currently, I reside in Colorado where I am learning about and enjoying the Front Range region of the Rocky Mountains.

 ## Events
 Below are notable workshops and trainings that I've helped develop & coordinate: